Yanzhou-Jin/AML_Project/Labs/Practical 1.md

 | seq_blocks_12  | seq_blocks_12   | module              | batch_norm1d| BatchNorm1d  | BatchNorm1d    | False   |
 | **seq_blocks_13**  | **seq_blocks_13**   | module_related_func | relu        | ReLU          | ReLUInteger    | True    |
 | output         | output          | output              | output      | output        | output          | False   |
+It can be seen from the table above, all the Linear and relu layers have been modified, which is as expected, and the program runs with normal results.

 ## 6. Write code to show and verify that the weights of these layers are indeed quantised.
 You might need to go through the source code of the implementation of the quantisation pass and also the implementation of the [Quantized Layers](../../machop/chop/passes/transforms/quantize/quantized_modules/linear.py) .